 Dar es Salaam was divided into four areas: Kariakoo, Gerezani, Kisutu and Mission Quarter.
 The oldest centre of the locality was Kisutu.
 It had the oldest mosque in Dar es Salaam, the Mwinyikheri Akida Mosque which is more than a hundred years.
 The mosque is opposite College of Business Education.
 Kisutu sprawled from where now is the Libya Post Office up to Mzizima Secondary School to the west and to the east Kisutu went up to where now is the Tanzania Library to the north and to the south up to Morogoro Road.
 Across Morogoro Road is Kariakoo which still exists and the first street stretching from the north to the south parallel to Mnazi Mmoja was a narrow road - New Street where the headquarters of the African Association (AA) stood, a building of stone and lime built in 1930s through self help during the leadership of Mzee Bin Sudi and Kleist Sykes president and secretary respectively.
 It was in this building that Tanganyika African National Union (TANU) was born in 1954.
 The building was situated where Kariakoo Street and New Street cross each other.
 The house exists today.

+To the west of Kariakoo was the Mission Quarter which was an exclusive African mission area set aside by the British to alienate the Christian minority from the Muslim majority in the town.
+Even street names at Mission Quarter had names of settlements in Tanganyika where missionaries had managed to penetrate and establish themselves.
+Street names such as Masasi, Likoma, Ndanda, Muhonda, Muheza and Magila have survived to this day.
+This was the only area in Dar es Salaam where missionaries had managed to build a chapel.
+African Christians were confined to this area.
+And if it happens that a Christian ventures to Kariakoo, a majority Muslim area to ask for a room to rent he would politely be advised to try his luck at Mission Quarter.
+Mwalimu Nyerere arrived in a town which was structured along such prejudices.
 Among prominent personalities from Kariakoo who came into contact with the young Nyerere were Mzee Mshume Kiyate, Sheikh Hassan bin Ameir, Sheikh Suleiman Takadir, Idd Faizi, Idd Tosiri, Abdulwahid Sykes and Dossa Aziz.
 Abdulwahid Sykes was 28 years two years younger than Julius Nyerere when one afternoon Nyerere came to Abdulwahid’s house at Stanley Street (now Max Mbwana Street) accompanied by Bantu Kasella Bantu.
 It is said Mwalimu Nyerere had a letter of introduction from Hamza Mwapachu (who was still in Britain studying) to Abdulwahid Sykes.
 At that time Sykes was the President of the Tanganyika African Association (TAA).
 The fact that Abdulwahid Sykes preceded Nyerere on the presidency of the TAA is a point often not mentioned even by Chama Cha Mapinduzi (CCM).This denies the history of nationalist politics in Tanganyika of a very interesting story of ‘friendly silent power struggle’ between the incumbent and well established townsman Abdulwahid Sykes, son of a prosperous businessman and founder member of AA, Kleist Sykes and the unassuming challenge from an unknown school teacher from Butiama, Julius Nyerere within the association.
 It denies the young generation inside information of what TAA did to outsmart the British and send Mwalimu Nyerere to United Nations to address the Trusteeship Council.
 Most importantly it denies them of the burning issues which were discussed at the ‘Sunday Baraza.’

 It was at either at Dossa’s house at Congo Street or at Abdulwahid’s house at Stanley Street (now Max Mbwana), where Nyerere used to come every Sunday to meet the TAA leadership and discuss politics of the day.
 The planning, the plots and the schemes against the British were hatched from these two houses out of their ‘Sunday Baraza’ as they used to call the gathering.
 The meetings at TAA headquarters New Street now Lumumba was merely to rubber stamp.
 Any student of Tanganyika’s nationalist politics wishing to trace the early life of Mwalimu Nyerere’s formative years needs to walk down this path.
 It is saddening that this vital path has not been trodden by researchers.